twosigma/waiter/waiter/docs/service-references.md

 An individual reference, i.e. the `reference-type->entry` map computed in a request descriptor, is stale if any of its value entries is stale.
-This staleness check on the value is performed using the functions returned from `retrieve-reference-type->stale-fn` of the builder and invoking the corresponding 'type' function on the value.
+This staleness check on the value is performed using the functions returned from `retrieve-reference-type->stale-info-fn` of the builder and invoking the corresponding 'type' function on the value.

 **Note**: A service known to be directly referenced (i.e. has an empty map among its references) never goes stale.

-The default implementation of the `ServiceDescriptionBuilder` returns a map with a single entry for `:token` from the `retrieve-reference-type->stale-fn`.
+The default implementation of the `ServiceDescriptionBuilder` returns a map with a single entry for `:token` from the `retrieve-reference-type->stale-info-fn`.
 The provided `:token` staleness function deems services accessed via tokens to be stale if all tokens used to access the service have been updated.